-In addition to rehabbing and renting, wholesaling is one of today’s most popular real estate exit strategies.
+In addition to rehabbing and renting, wholesaling is one of today’s most popular real estate exit strategies, which begs the question: How do you market a wholesale deal?
 Thanks largely, in part, to the relative ease of most wholesale deals, new investors will typically choose to wholesale properties before rehabbing.
 The initial investment (both time and money) is considerably less than its rehabbing counterpart.
 More specifically, however, wholesaling is an exit strategy where investors find a discounted property, get it under contract, and sell it to an interested buyer for a profit.
 Investors never actually own the subject property, but rather act as the middle-person to connect sellers with buyers.
 As a result, a wholesale investor is both an expert marketer and savvy networker.

 Marketing your wholesale deals is contingent on three things: providing potential buyers with informative details, informing those on your buyers list that a property is for sale, and making sure it is visible to the general public.
 The concept is relatively simple, and for good reason—it just is.
 However, the devil is in the details.
 Whether or not marketing your next wholesale deal to a buyers list pans out the way you intended is dependent on the execution of the strategy.
 That said, there is a system that is capable of eliciting proven results.
 If you want to market your wholesale deal to a buyers list, there are a number of steps that must be taken.

 A wholesale deal is a short-term real estate investment strategy typically utilized by investors to realize relatively fast profits.
 In their simplest form, wholesale deals will task investors with finding properties that can be purchased for less than their market value.
 Once a deal has been identified, wholesalers may execute one of two wholesale strategies: the “contract assignment” strategy or the “double close.”